werzl/CV/content/profile/profile.md

 Lately, I've been working in development 'squads' while following an Agile Framework similar to the Spotify Model.
 I enjoy working as part of these small, high-impact teams.
 Partly because of the relative autonomy, but mainly because it exposed me as a professional to tons of people within the company.
 I also find the weekly-release culture very rewarding.

-I got to know so many different personalities and when a squad works well together, the results are definitely noticable!
+I got to know so many different personalities and when a squad works well together, the results are noticeable!

 I see software development as a major interest and try to maintain a balance of work and personal projects.